JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 Despite failure on the European support front, I still learned quite a bit.

-Once again, the compiled binaries can be found on the [project Github](https://github.com/JohnDCode/JDA-CLI-Options-Pricer-Publish).
+Once again, you can try it for yourself using the compiled binaries on the [project Github](https://github.com/JohnDCode/JDA-CLI-Options-Pricer-Publish).